KennethWussmann/recon-bolt-proxy/README.md

 > ‼️ You need to stay connected to the proxy to use the app (the widget works without the proxy)

+> [!IMPORTANT]
+> You need to disable 2FA in your Riot Games account to continue using the Recon Bolt app.
+They stopped sending 2FA emails from the outdated app.

 ## 😢 Background

 See also: [Recon Bolt: Riot Shuts Down App](https://earlygame.com/valorant/bye-bye-recon-bolt-riot-shuts-down-app-due-to-instalocking)